TedTran2019/AA_2022/README.md

 # AA_2022
 Mega Repo of AA.
 I went through all of App Academy Open on my own to challenge myself and gain useful skills.

+A lot of the information was outdated, so I did a lot of projects twice; once doing it the old way and another using modern best practices.
+It's pretty cool to see the evolution of technology and I've gained a profound appreciation for the abstractions that allow programmers to solve problems much easier.

 # Projects in each section of App Academy (Not including exercises)